Jasonlhy/JasonLittleDiaryBackup/source/_posts/KMP-algorithm.md

 title: KMP algorithm
 date: 2015-12-07 03:04:32
 description:
-categories: Code
+categories: Algorithm
 tags:
-- Algorithm
+- Code
-- Sorting
+- Dynamic Programming
 ---

 KMP algorithm is a classic algorithm to search a pattern inside a text.
 I perosnally think this algorithm is diffiuclt to understand, it's simple but quite abstract.